mehdi-fathi/eloquent-filter/README.md

 ```php
 private static $whiteListFilter = ['*'];
 ```
-You can add or set `$whiteListFilter` on the fly in your method.
+You able add or set `$whiteListFilter` on the fly in your method.
 For example:

 ***Set array to WhiteListFilter***